G-GameDev/g-gamedev.github.io/_unreal/enums.md

 {: .cf}
 ![](../assets/unreal/enums/Enum_BINARY.png){: .align-right}

-However, as of C++ 14, we can now write binary literals, which would arguably be the clearest way of declaring these enumerations, as long as we provide any leading zeros.
+As of C++ 14, we can now write binary literals, which would arguably be the clearest way of declaring these enumerations, as long as we provide any leading zeros, and align them.

 I don’t wanna get into a whole argument about which is better, for a `uint8`, binary would probably be the clearest to read in your code.
 But if you have bitflags based on `uint64`… do